devcode1981/File-Provider-Storage/doc/runit.md

   programs (e.g. `gitaly`) this does not work well.
 There you really need to stop an old binary and start a new binary.

-## Why Runit
+## Why runit

-Runit is a process supervision system that we also use in Omnibus-GitLab.
+runit is a process supervision system that we also use in Omnibus-GitLab.
 Compared to Foreman, it is more of a system administration tool than a developer tool.

-The reason we use Runit and not the native OS supervisor (launchd on macOS, systemd on Linux) is that:
+The reason we use runit and not the native OS supervisor (launchd on macOS, systemd on Linux) is that:

-- Runit works the same on macOS and Linux so we don't need to handle them separately
+- runit works the same on macOS and Linux so we don't need to handle them separately
-- Runit does not mind running next to the official OS supervisor
+- runit does not mind running next to the official OS supervisor
-- It is easy to run more than one Runit supervision tree (e.g. if you have multiple GDK installations)
+- It is easy to run more than one runit supervision tree (e.g. if you have multiple GDK installations)

 ## Solving the closed terminal window problem

-Runit takes its configuration from a directory tree; in our case this is `/path/to/gdk/services`.
+runit takes its configuration from a directory tree; in our case this is `/path/to/gdk/services`.
 We start a `runsvdir` process anchored to this directory tree once, and never stop it (until you shut down your computer).